 - Go to Keyword Research > Autocomplete Tools and select Bing keyword tool.
 Paste your seed keywords and click Search.

-- As soon as the analysis is complete, the keyword tool for Bing will offer you a list of keyword suggestions alongside such important metrics as Number of Searches, Expected Visits, Competition, Pay Per Click, and Keyword Difficulty.
-Filter by these metrics to get the best keywords for Bing organic search as well as profitable terms for your Bing search ads.
+- As soon as the analysis is complete, the keyword tool for Bing will offer you a list of keyword suggestions alongside such important metrics as Number of Searches, Expected Visits, Competition, Click-Through Rate, Cost Per Click, and Keyword Difficulty.
+Filter by these metrics to get the best keywords for Bing organic search as well as profitable terms for your Bing PPC ads.

 - If you see unrelated terms on your suggestions' list or want to remove stop words from it, use the Negative keywords function: